albert-casha/Shopify_Intern_Challenge/README.md

 # Shopify_Intern_Challenge
  ## Question 1

 The main issue with the calculation is that there is no filtering of the data.
 Looking at the dataset, there are two stores that are outliers: Store 42, where every order is for 2000 pairs of shoes, and Store 78, where the price per item is $25725.
 It seems likely to me that Store 42 is a wholesale retailer, and the data from Store 78 is likely missing a decimal point.
 If possible, I would investigate these two stores further, to try and validate these assumptions.
-Given the limited amount of information here, the data from these two stores should not be included in this assessment, and so must be filtered out.
+However, given the limited amount of information here, the data from these two stores should not be included in this assessment, and so must be filtered out.

 I think it is still useful to know the AOV of all the sneaker shops, which I calculated to be $302.58.
 However, I think it would be more informative to see how the AOV changes per store.
 Rather than list 98 numbers, I created a histogram showing the AOV distribution.
 As seen, people typically spend between $250-$350, with the median value consistent with the combined AOV for all stores.